-We’ve been working with the Sleep council to bring you some expert advice on getting better quality sleep at a time when it’s needed most.
-Here’s Lisa's, Head of The Seep Council, helpful advice to improve your health and well-being through sleep.
+At The Fine Bedding Company, we’ve been working with the Sleep Council to bring you some expert advice on getting better quality sleep at a time when it’s needed most.
+Here’s Lisa, Head of The Seep Council, with some helpful advice to improve your health and well-being through sleep.

 In these unprecedented and challenging times, family wellness has never been more important - healthy food, regular exercise and a great night’s sleep can all help keep us fighting fit.

-The Covid-19 global pandemic is an incredibly worrying time for many.
-Whether it’s being asked to work from home, having to take unpaid leave, closing a business for the duration of the crisis - and possibly home schooling children at the same time, it’s an extremely stressful time and this can impact on your sleep.
+The COVID-19 global pandemic is an incredibly worrying time for many.
+Whether it’s being asked to work from home, having to take unpaid leave, closing a business for the duration of the crisis - and possibly homeschooling children at the same time, it’s an extremely stressful time and this can have an impact on your sleep.

 A good night’s rest has a significant impact on our mood and mental wellbeing, so it’s really important to be sleeping well.
-While that won’t stop the virus, our immune systems become suppressed when we are sleep deprived.
-And we all need to feel at the top of our game to deal with all the added pressures of isolation, being housebound and worrying about family and finances.
+While that won’t stop the spread of the virus, our immune systems become suppressed when we are sleep deprived.
+We all need to feel at the top of our game to deal with all the added pressures of isolation, being housebound and worrying about family and finances.

 Here's The Sleep Council’s lowdown on sleeping through the lockdown: